-Policy Default Setting Description Pre-Boot Authentication This technology provides a secure, tamper-proof environment by preventing data from being read from the hard disk or operating system until the user enters the correct PBA login credentials.
-Pre-Boot Authentication serves as an extension of the BIOS or boot firmware to provide a trusted authentication layer, separate from the operating system.
-Authentication Method Password Password Smart Card Select the type of authentication to use when logging in to the PBA.
+Policy Default Setting Description the hard disk or operating sys ecure, tamper-proof environment by protest tem until the user enters the correct Pextension of the BIOS or boot firmware ating system.
+BA login credentials.
+Pre-Boot Authentication Method Password Password Smart Card Select the type of authentication to use when logging in to the PBA.